xvzc/SpoofDPI/README.md

 # Usage
 ```
 Usage: spoofdpi [options...]
+  -allow value
+        perform DPI circumvention only on domains matching this regex pattern;
+        can be given multiple times
   -cache-shards uint
         number of shards to use for ttlcache; it is recommended to set
         this to be >= the number of CPU cores for optimal performance (max 256) (default 32)